dmuth/twitter-account-metrics-bot/README.md

 ## Setup

 - Clone this repo to your machine
-- Run `./bin/run-0-get-credentials.sh` to configure your app.
-You'll need to type in those two API values, the username you want to monitor, and then you'll be given a URL to connect to Twitter and get a PIN.
+- Run `./bin/run.sh 0-get-credentials` to configure the app.
+You'll need your Twiter API data, and (optionally) AWS and Telegram credentials as well.
-- Optional: Have an AWS account, copy `aws-credentials.txt.example` to `aws-credentials.txt` and fill in the credentials.
-This will allow database backups to be made
-- Copy `docker-compose.yml.example` to `docker-compose.yml` and enter in your Telegram Token and Chat ID.
-- Run `./bin/run-1-fetch-tweets.sh --num 5000` to fetch as many tweets as possible.
-This will prime the database, as future runs involve
+   - AWS credentials can be obtained from the AWS console and is beyond the scope of this document.
+   - Telegram credentials can be obtained from <a href="https://telegram.me/BotFather">messaging BotFather</a> and following the instructions.
+- Manual usage:
+   - Run `./bin/run.sh 1-fetch-tweets` to fetch tweets and store them to `tweets.db`, which is a SQLite database.
+   - Run `./bin/run.sh 1-export-to-json` to export all tweets to `tweets.json`.
+   - Run `./bin/run.sh 2-telegram-bot` to start reporting tweet stats to Telegram
+   - Run `./bin/run.sh 2-backup-tweets` to start a script that periodically backs up the `tweets.db` file to AWS S3.
+- Normal usage:
-- Now run `docker-compose up -d` and tweets will start being downloaded with stats being written to the Telegram Channel of your user.
-This is useful for monitoring activity on organization social media accounts.
+   - Run `docker-compose up -d` and tweets will start being downloaded with stats being written to the Telegram Channel of your user.

-## Exporting Saved Tweets

-The command ` ./bin/run-1-export-to-json.sh` will dump all tweets to `tweets.json`.

 ## Development

-- To work on a script interactively, there are dev scripts which will spawn a shell in Docker with the script to be found in `/mnt/bin/`:
+- To work on a script interactively:
-   - `./bin/dev-0-get-credentials.sh`
-   - `./bin/dev-1-fetch-tweets.sh`
-   - `./bin/dev-2-telegram-bot.sh`
-   - `./bin/dev-2-backup.sh`
-- To set environment variables for testing the Telegram bot, copy `bin/`dev-set-telegram-env.sh.EXAMPLE` to `bin/dev-set-telegram-env.sh`, edit the variables, and run `. dev-set-telegram-env.sh` to set them in your shell.
-- To view your backup directory: `./bin/aws/get-s3-dir`
+   - `./bin/dev.sh` - This will launch the container with an interactive shell.
+   - Scripts live in `/mnt/bin/` on this container.
 - To download the latest backup: `./bin/aws/download-latest-backup`